awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/single-container-docker-configuration.md

   If you use only a `Dockerfile` or only a `Dockerrun.aws.json` file to deploy your application, you don't need to create a `.zip` file\.

 This topic is a syntax reference\.
-For detailed procedures on launching single container Docker environments, see [Single Container Docker environments](single-container-docker.md)\.
+For detailed procedures on launching Docker environments, see [Using the Docker platform](single-container-docker.md)\.

 **Topics**
 + [Dockerrun\.aws\.json v1](#single-container-docker-configuration.dockerrun)